Prosecutor says Rittenhouse instigated Kenosha bloodshed - NewsBreak

 Binger emphasized, too, that Rosenbaum, 36, was killed by a shot to the back after he threw a plastic bag.
 The prosecutor noted that the first two bullets hit Rosenbaum in the lower extremities, causing him to fall forward.

-The crowd at that point clearly believed Rittenhouse was an active shooter, according to the prosecutor.

-Moments after shooting Rosenbaum, Rittenhouse shot and killed Anthony Huber, 26, a protester from Silver Lake, Wisconsin, who was seen on bystander video hitting Rittenhouse with a skateboard.
+Moments later, as Rittenhouse was running down a street, he shot and killed Anthony Huber, 26, a protester from Silver Lake, Wisconsin, who was seen on bystander video swinging a skateboard at Rittenhouse.
 He wounded Gaige Grosskreutz, 27, a protester from West Allis, Wisconsin, who had a gun in his hand as he stepped toward Rittenhouse.

+But defense attorney Mark Richards said it was Rosenbaum who “lit the fuse that night.”
+Richards also said that someone else in the crowd fired the first shot of the evening as Rittenhouse was being chased by Rosenbaum.

+The defense attorney portrayed Rittenhouse as a victim, saying that Huber was “trying to separate the head from the body” with the skateboard that he swung at Rittenhouse.

-The defense also apparently pushed back against the notion that Rittenhouse was an outsider drawn to Kenosha by a call to arms on right-wing social media.
-Richards said Rittenhouse had strong ties to Kenosha -- his father lived there and Rittenhouse worked in Kenosha County as a lifeguard -- and had seen livestreams of what was happening.
+Richards also apparently pushed back against the notion that Rittenhouse was an outsider drawn to Kenosha by social media.
+He said Rittenhouse had strong ties to Kenosha -- his father lived there and Rittenhouse worked in Kenosha County as a lifeguard -- and that he had seen livestreams of what was happening.

-“When we consider the reasonableness of the defendant’s actions, I ask you to keep this in mind,” Binger said.
+“When we consider the reasonableness of the defendant’s actions, I ask you to keep this in mind,” he said.

-As his attorney displayed photos and video clips from the night of the shootings, Rittenhouse, wearing a dark pinstriped suit and tie, leaned on his elbows to view the images on a desktop monitor.
-He sat ramrod straight as audio of gunfire was played, and occasionally turned toward jurors, seeming to scrutinize their reactions.
+Rittenhouse looked on with apparent calm in a dark pinstriped suit and tie.
+He occasionally fidgeted with a water bottle or glanced toward the jury box.
+His mother, Wendy Rittenhouse, sat behind him.

 The jury was selected with remarkable speed in just one day Monday, considering how politically polarizing the case has proved.
 The most serious count against Rittenhouse, first-degree intentional homicide, is Wisconsin’s top murder charge.